rjl-websites/20250118-richardlyon.net-hugo/content/writing/experimental-vaccines-and-the-law/index.md

 It’s as simple as that.

-## [2] We must be able freely to give informed consent, and can do so
+## [2] We must be able freely to give informed consent, and are competent to

 “Informed consent” forms the foundation of medical laws, ethics, and codes in liberal democracies.
 It’s written into the United Nations International Covenant on Civil and Political Rights:[^4]